Covet::Blog

 Honestly, I think neither are true.
 Or aleast that some elements are true of both.
 We have to admit that in some cases, AI has allowed us to do things reliably we never thought possible.
 Some of the recent advances you could argue have brought us into a new AI golden age.
 But, it is an expensive, and heavy tool.

 Rory Sutherland has a great expression to capture this, in terms of a Cambrian Explosion.
-A new kind of era has begun where we've discovered the electric motor where only internal combustion existed before, but we haven't really figured out yet what works
+A new kind of era has begun where we've discovered the electric motor where only internal combustion existed before, but we haven't really figured out yet what works.

-The thing is that AI/ML is a huge family of different tools (The perceptron first came around in the 1960's), methods and approaches but it's really only hit the mainstream since ChatGPT.
-I think that the first instinct is still to reach for those tools because they're novel but I think that's a mistake.
-There are a lot of statistical methods and heuristical models that can give you significant benefits while being orders of magnitude faster and cheaper.
-But the problem is that they're not really sexy.
+AI/ML is a huge family of different tools, methods and approaches (the perceptron first came around in the 1960's!) but it's really only hit the mainstream since ChatGPT.
+The first instinct is to reach for those tools because they're novel but that's a mistake.
+There are a lot of statistical methods and heuristic models that can give you significant benefits while being orders of magnitude faster and cheaper.
+But the problem is that they're not really sexy...

 How does this all relate back to products?
-Remember, people don't care about how the sausage is made.
-I love a blueberry muffin.
-I'm not going to pay extra for an AI blueberry muffin because the AI part doesn't interest me, now.
+I love blueberry muffins.
+I'm not going to pay extra for an AI blueberry muffin, why would I?
+What does it give me.
 If you tell me that the AI puts more blueberries in my muffin, or thanks to AI the muffin is 20% larger, or perhaps that using AI you can now anticipate when i'm craving a muffin and deliver one to my door.
-That's a different thing altogether
+That's different.